 What is a descriptive essay?
 Our experts from the descriptive essay writing service describe it like something to help the reader feel like they are experiencing what they are reading.
 It should appeal to the reader’s senses to help them create the experience they are reading about.
-An example is a descriptive essay about the beach in which the author writes about the sounds of the waves and the birds, the smell of the sea, the feel of the ocean spray, the color of the sea against the sky and possibly even the taste of the salt in the air.
-This gives the reader a more than just an understanding of the beach, it helps them to experience it and feel like they are right there.
-Don’t forget to check out samples of other descriptive essays to help increase your understanding!
+An example is a descriptive essay about the beach in which the author writes about the sounds of the waves and the birds, the smell of the sea, the feel of the ocean spray, the color of the sea against the sky, and possibly even the taste of the salt in the air.
+This gives the reader more than just an understanding of the beach; it helps them to experience it and feel like they are right there.
+Don’t forget to check out samples of other descriptive essays from our paper writing service to help increase your understanding!